InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 Laptop|300
 ```

-And here is warehouse_status.json the converted file:
+And here is the converted file, `warehouse_status.json`

 ```json
 { "product": "Laptop", "quantity": 300 }